-Lirema specialised eye clinic in Stockholm, offers vision correction with the best price and quality.
+Lirema specialised eye clinic in Stockholm and Malmö offers vision correction for the best price and quality.

 I can seriously recommend Lirema!!
 Very professional, friendly staff that you can trust!
 I felt very safe all the time.
 They are well organised and very flexible !!!
 Everything went well and I am happy with the result.Sabine Z.

 People at the Clinic were really nice and made the experience as relaxed as it can be.
 I got detailed advice about what I should do before and after the surgery and got back to me quickly when I had questions during postoperative period.
 The only thing to take into consideration is that I had to take one and a half weeks more off work after surgery than what I was told before, which was unexpected.Barbara B.

 Everything went fast and smoothly.
 I am really satisfied with the high quality result at reasonable price.Robert F.